May 19, 2017

 - People Metrics: Employee Turnover Rate or ETR, labour costs, recruitment and retention, productivity ratios, satisfaction, safety, etc.

 The secret is to select the right KPIs for your organisation from thousands of industry-recognized KPI’s.
-Ensure that the KPIs selected align to the strategic goals of the company, as it makes business decision-making easier and eventually leads to sustaining business success.
+Ensure that the KPIs selected to align with the strategic goals of the company, as it makes business decision-making easier and eventually leads to sustaining business success.
 Once the relevant KPIs are identified for a process, measure these before and after the change.

 To make a business process improvement initiative successful, the buy-in and commitment to the initiative must be present.